lambdaclass/concrete/README.md

 - No default runtime
 - No preprocessor, no macros
 - No type inference, type information flows in one direction
-- No function overloading (except through typeclasses, where it is bounded)
 - No implicit type conversions
 - No subtyping
 - No reflection
+- No function overloading (except through typeclasses, where it is bounded)
 - No uninitialized variables
 - No pre/post increment/decrement (x++ in C)
 - No variable shadowing
 - No Java-style @Annotations
 - No undefined behavior

+### Features being debated
+- Integer type that overflows to bignum
+- Missing decimal FP.
+Needed for financial math

 ## Inspiration
 The design will be heavily influenced by Erlang, Rust, Austral and Zig.
 We also want to incorporate some ideas from Elm, Pony, Lua, Clojure, Nim, Go.